 The challenges to face

 The next generation of probes will encounter many more problems than JUICE and Europa Clipper.
-A drill will not be enough to collect any life samples: for miles of ice as hard as granite you will need a laser, or perhaps nuclear reactors to melt inside to make way.
-Maybe a small submarine to drop into the "hole" made.
+A drill will not be enough to collect any life samples: for kilometers of ice as hard as granite, a laser will be needed, or perhaps nuclear reactors to be allowed to melt inside to make way.
+Maybe a small submarine to be lowered into the "hole" made.

 Even in the case of areas with thin ice and water close to the surface, it will not be easy to bring "heavy" vehicles up there.
-Europe's proximity to Jupiter creates a strong gravitational field which requires a lot of speed and fuel to avoid being caught.
-JUICE will also find complications in the exploration of Ganymede, another Jupiter moon.
-To visit it will require 3000kg of fuel.
+Europa's proximity to Jupiter creates a strong gravitational field that requires a lot of speed and a lot of fuel to avoid being caught by it.
+JUICE will also find complications in exploring Ganymede, another moon of Jupiter.
+To visit it you will need 3000kg of fuel.

 The presence of strong radiation from Jupiter it constitutes another danger for the spacecraft: for this reason the Clipper will make very wide orbits, in order to resist as long as possible.